HomeSpan/HomeSpan/docs/Reference.md

 The following methods are supported:

 * `SpanService *setPrimary()`
   * specifies that this is the primary Service for the Accessory.
-Returns a pointer to the Service itself so that the method can be chained during instantiation.
+Returns a pointer to the Service itself so that the method can be chained during instantiation
   * example: `(new Service::Fan)->setPrimary();`
+  * note though this functionality is defined by Apple in HAP-R2, it seems to have been deprecated and no longer serves any purpose or has any affect on the Home App

 * `SpanService *setHidden()`
   * specifies that this is hidden Service for the Accessory.
 Returns a pointer to the Service itself so that the method can be chained during instantiation.
+  * example: `(new Service::Fan)->setHidden();`
-  * note this does not seem to have any affect on the Home App.
-Services marked as hidden still appear as normal
+  * note though this functionality is defined by Apple in HAP-R2, it seems to have been deprecated and no longer serves any purpose or has any affect on the Home App

 * `SpanService *addLink(SpanService *svc)`
   * adds *svc* as a Linked Service.
 Returns a pointer to the calling Service itself so that the method can be chained during instantiation.